Simulacrum0/Simulacrum0.github.io/README.md

 # LabEast's 'Wantware' Website
-*Simulacrum0's Website for Wantware Deployment* Handles a website for downloading the program, obtaining a store package and other deployment needs.
-Additionally contains documents, diagrams and other details to learn about the system.
+*Wantware Deployment* is for getting or learning about Essence.
+This website provides downloads of the Essence program by platform and launching chip (CPU) as well as various store packages and other deployment files.
+Additionally, it contains documents, diagrams and other details to learn about how wantware works.

 | **Places** | *Description* |
 |:--------|:-------:|